73rd LCMS Kansas District ConventionJune 7–9, 2018 | Capitol Plaza Hotel, Topeka

 Worship Service and Offering

-The convention worship service is Thursday, June 7, at 7:00 p.m. in the Sunflower Ballroom of the Maner Conference Center.
-Immanuel Lutheran Church of Norton is the host congregation.
-Synod President Rev. Dr. Matthew Harrison will be the preacher, and the Rev. Rick Rostek of Immanuel will preside.
-The convention offering, received at the worship service, is designated for The Rev. Dr. Eugene Schmidt Memorial Mission Fund, which supports mission projects such as church planting, revitalization, and specialized ministries.
+The convention worship service was held Thursday, June 7, with Immanuel Lutheran Church of Norton as host congregation and Synod President Rev. Dr. Matthew Harrison as preacher.
+The convention offering, received at the worship service, totaled $2945.
+This offering will be added to The Rev. Dr. Eugene Schmidt Memorial Mission Fund, which supports mission projects such as church planting, revitalization, and specialized ministries.

 Elect Commissioned Advisory Delegate for 2019 Synod Convention at PCWC